tomswartz07/covid19-pennsylvania/README.md

 - 27 May 2020: As a fun little add on, the decoded text version of the genome has been added to the repository.

+- 3 Jun 2020: Changed the range for the Growth Ratio plot to provide more detail in the recent data, as it begins to asymptotically approach a value of `1`.
+As such, this graph now only shows data >30 days in.
+Once the overall event has slowed to 'near completion', the range of this plot will be re-opened to show the growth ratio over the entire course of the event.

 ## Sample Output
 ```
 * Map, table and case count last updated at 12:00 p.m. on 3/26/2020